emmt/YorXPA/README.md

 - `ans(i,4)` yields the data of the `i`-th reply as a string.

-If index `i` is less or equal zero, Yorick indexing rules apply (`i=0` refers to the last entry, etc.).
+If index `i` is less or equal zero, Yorick indexing rules apply (`i=0` refers to the last reply, etc.).
 The returned object also have the following members:

 - `ans.replies` yields the number of replies;
 - `ans.buffers` yields the number of data buffers in the replies;